sfe2132/sfe2132/README.md

 ## About Me

-I'm a student-athlete at Columbia University studying Operations Research and Financial Engineering.
+I'm a sophmore at Columbia University studying Operations Research and Financial Engineering.
+I'm also a member of the Swim and Dive Team.